Travel checklist for short-term mission trips

 - Suggest that workers buy supplementary travel accident and sickness insurance including

 evacuation services.
 If their policies don't cover these, your missionary travel agency may be

 - Research baggage regulations.

-- Remind your travelers of any items excluded from import into your destination country.
+- Remind group members of any items excluded from import into your destination

 - Buy airline tickets.

 - Your travel agent can tell you when your tickets must be issued to retain the lowest fare.